-Arroyo's opinion is that the negotiations between PG&E and Sterling Planet were conducted in a manner fair to competitors.
-Specific concessions that PG&E provided to Sterling Planet compared to the utility's Form Agreement affected the IE's opinion on project viability, an issue for ratepayer benefits.
+Arroyo's opinion is that the negotiations between PG&E and Iberdrola were conducted in a manner fair to competitors.
+Specific concessions that PG&E provided to Iberdrola compared to the utility's Form Agreement affected the IE's opinion on project viability, an issue for ratepayer benefits.

-Arroyo's qualified opinion is that the Sterling Planet contract likely ranks moderate to high in net valuation and low to moderate in contract price; a key qualification is that it is challenging to establish a reasonable set of comparable transactions or proposals as a basis for ranking.
-Arroyo's assessment is that the portfolio fit of the Sterling Planet PSA with PG&E's compliance needs ranks as low.
-Arroyo's qualified opinion is that the contract's project viability likely ranks as high; a key qualification is that the PSA does not bind the seller to deliver RECs from specific projects so that it is difficult to ascertain the viability of any specific facility on which performance under this contract will depend.

-Arroyo's qualified opinion is that the agreement likely merits CPUC approval based on the apparently low to moderate pricing, moderate to high net value, and likely high project viability; Arroyo has a few reservations about attributes of the contract.
+Arroyo's qualified opinion is that the contract likely ranks high in net valuation and low in contract price; a key qualification is that it is challenging to establish a reasonable set of comparable transactions or proposals as a basis for ranking.
+Arroyo's assessment is that the portfolio fit of the Iberdrola PSA with PG&E's compliance needs ranks as low, and that its project viability is indeterminate and cannot be ranked at this point in time.
+Arroyo's opinion is that the bilateral transaction likely merits CPUC approval based on the apparently low pricing and high net value, but the IE has some reservations about other attributes of the contract including its portfolio fit and project viability.